-In this article, a tunable grating made with anisotropic liquid crystal (LC) material is characterized with the RCWA solver.
-The thickness of the cell and the orientation of the LC molecule are tuned to reach 100% efficiency in the first orders of diffraction at certain wavelengths, and eliminate therefore the 0 th order.
+In this article, two types of diffraction gratings made with anisotropic liquid crystal (LC) materials are characterized using the RCWA solver.
+In the first case, the thickness of the cell and the orientation of the LC molecule are tuned to reach 100% efficiency into the 1st order of diffraction at certain wavelengths.
+In the 2nd case, a polarization volume grating (PVG) that transmits or reflects into different diffraction orders based on the handedness of the incident circularly polarized incident light is simulated.

-In this workflow, we use Ansys Lumerical to construct the grating model and simulate its response with the RCWA solver.
-The grating is formed with liquid crystal molecules having their long axis oriented in the XY plane, providing in-plane anisotropy.
+In this workflow, we use Ansys Lumerical’s RCWA solver to construct the gratings and simulate their response.
+The first grating is formed with liquid crystal molecules having their long axis oriented in the transverse (\(xy\)) plane, providing in-plane anisotropy.
 A periodic spatial variation on the LC orientation is induced to design the grating.
+The LCs in each period have a cycloidal orientation pattern.
 The diffraction characteristics are then exported into the Lumerical Sub-Wavelength Model (LSWM) JSON format for modelling this grating in a system-level simulation in Zemax.

 Overview